jitterted/jitterchat/README.md

 ## Fix
 * Constrain line number to be valid for given file

-* Move to com.jitterted.jitterchat subpackage??
+* Move to com.jitterted.jitterchat subpackage?